-The Practice Manager confirmed the processes in place to protect patients and staff when an aerosol generating procedure (AGP) was taking place.
-This process followed the most recent guidance issued by the Chief Dental Officer (CDO) for Wales.
+The Practice Manager confirmed the processes in place to protect patients and staff when an aerosol generating procedure (AGP)4 was taking place.
+We were informed that this process followed the most recent guidance issued by the Chief Dental Officer (CDO) for Wales.
 All staff were kept informed of the guidance issued by the CDO.
-The Practice Manager also informed us that air exchange systems have been fitted in all three of the practice's surgeries.
+The Practice Manager also informed us that air exchange systems have been fitted in all five of the practice's surgeries.

 We confirmed with the Practice Manager the process to check that patients attending the practice were not displaying symptoms of COVID-19.
-In addition to being telephoned before their appointment and asked a series of screening questions, patients would then be rescreened on attendance at the practice and their temperature would be taken.
+In addition to being telephoned before their appointment and asked a series of screening questions, patients would then be rescreened on attendance at the practice.
 Should a patient attend the practice displaying symptoms of COVID-19, the Practice Manager confirmed that staff would ask the patient to re-book and they would provide advice should the patient be in pain.
+If the patient is deemed an urgent case then an appointment would be provided at the end of the day.